pharath/pharath.github.io/_posts/2021-08-19-cheatsheet-git.md

 git reset --soft HEAD~; git reset # get all stashed untracked .gitignore files back to branchA
 ```

+## detached HEAD

+Detached head means you are no longer on a branch, you have checked out a single commit in the history.

+Run `git checkout master` to checkout the latest commit in `master` again.

 # git diff

 ## Side-by-Side View